 - Taxable Outward Supplies to a Consumer (B2C other than point 5)

 - Nil Rated, Exempt, and Non-GST Outward Supplies

 - Amendments to Details of Outward Supplies of Earlier Tax Periods

 - Amendments to Details of Outward Supplies of earlier Tax Periods

 - Documents issued

 - Late Fee and Penalty charged

 What is GSTR 1?

 GSTR 1 prescribes the details to be provided by the taxpayer in relation to outward supplies made to the buyer for the relevant period.
-GSTR 1 needs to be filed by every taxpayer except Composition Scheme taxpayers, Non-Resident Foreign taxpayers, TDS deductors, E commerce Operators and Input Service Distributors as there are separate returns for them.
-This return is required to be filed by the 10th of subsequent month.
+GSTR 1 needs to be filed by every taxpayer except Composition Scheme taxpayers, Non-Resident Foreign taxpayers, TDS deductors, E-commerce Operators and Input Service Distributors as there are separate returns for them.
+This return is required to be filed by the 11th of the subsequent month.
 (Example: GSTR-1 for the transaction month of April has to be filed before 10th May).